Skip to content

 YOU'VE LOST YOUR EDGES & DON'T KNOW WHY?
 READ ON TO FIND OUT WHY & HOW TO GET YOUR EDGES BACK...

 It is important to note that Traction Alopecia will not go away by itself and can get worse over time if not treated.
-If your edges have fallen out and you want them back, do not despair because there is effective treatment available which will restore your edges to their former glory, click here to get treatment or read on to find out why your edges have fallen out and how they can be restored.
+If your edges have fallen out, or other parts of your scalp are experiencing hair loss and you want re-establish hair growth, do not despair because there is effective treatment available which will restore your edges and hair to its former glory, click here to get treatment or read on to find out why your edges have fallen out and how they can be restored.

 The following types of hair styling can cause Traction Alopecia:

-- Hair pulled tightly in a repetitive style
+Hair pulled tightly in a repetitive style

-- Weaves which are sewn, braided, glued or clipped
+Weaves which are sewn, braided, glued or clipped

-- Tight Cornrows or braids
+Tight Cornrows or braids

-- Wigs that are glued along the hair line
+Wigs that are glued along the hair line

-- Using hair straighteners
+Using hair straighteners

 If you style your hair using any of the techniques mentioned above and have noticed thinning around your hair line (edges fallen out), or are noticing thinning or bald patches around your scalp, then there is a possibility that you are currently suffering from Traction Alopecia.

-African American women are more likely to suffer from Traction Alopecia because of our hair type.
+African American men and women are more likely to suffer from Traction Alopecia because of our hair type.
 Firstly, Afro hair is fine, making it more sensitive to tugging and pulling.
 Secondly Afro hair is kinky which means that the cuticles do not lay flat because of the curved nature of the shaft.

 Repetitive and sustained pulling of your hair causes tension around the hair follicles can result in inflammation which can cause scarring around the scalp and permanent hair loss or balding.